QuarkNerd/blog/jdunkerley/_posts/2020-05-18-cubic-spline-in-python-and-alteryx.md

 <img src="{{ site.baseurl }}/jdunkerley/assets/spline/spline.svg" alt="Equation of spline" />

 Now to put it all together and create a function to build the spline coefficients.
 The final part needed is to create a closure and wrap it up as a function which will find *j* and then evaluate the spline.
-There is an excellent library in python, [bisect](https://docs.python.org/3/library/bisect.html) which will do a binary search to find *j* easily and quickly.
+There is an excellent library in Python, [bisect](https://docs.python.org/3/library/bisect.html) which will do a binary search to find *j* easily and quickly.

 The code below implements this, and also validates the input arrays: